Probing decoupled Throats of AdS$_{D}$ Black Holes in $D=6,7$: AdS black holes in

 which automatically satisfies the constraint $\sum_{i=1}^{[D/2]} \mu_i^2 = 1$.
 Here, each $a_i$ parametrizes a rotation in the corresponding $\phi_i$ direction.
 The symbol $\prod'$ indicates that the product omits any vanishing factor.
 In the case of even $D$, we set $a_n = 0$.
 This coordinate system, introduced in \cite{Chen:2006xh}, provides a natural framework for generalizing Kerr–AdS black holes to include NUT charges.
 It also offers several structural advantages: for example, the metric on $S^{D-2}$ becomes diagonal in these coordinates, and the coordinates $y_\alpha$ and $r$ appear in a highly symmetric manner throughout the metric.

-In this section, we will describe the corresponding near-(EVH) limits of the AdS$_{D}$ black holes with $D=6,7$.
-The analysis on the thermodynamics of these black holes indicate they have $S\sim T^{D-3}$ scaling relations in the near BPS and near EVH limits \cite{Goldstein:2019gpz}.
+In this section, we will describe the corresponding (near)-EVH limits of the AdS$_{D}$ black holes with $D=6,7$.
+The analysis on the thermodynamics of these black holes indicate they have $S\sim T^{D-4}$ scaling relations in the near-BPS and near-EVH limits \cite{Goldstein:2019gpz}.
 These scaling relations between entropy and temperature was conjectured to hint a possible AdS$_{D-2}$/CFT$_{D-3}$ duality emergent in the IR.
-In this section, we will mainly make two clarifications in these models. \begin{itemize} \item The near-BPS condition is not necessary to define the near EVH limits \item The near-EVH geometry is not of the AdS$_{D-2}$ black holes, but instead the black holes in EMMD theories in $(D-2)$ dimensional manifold. \end{itemize}
+In this section, we will mainly make two clarifications in these models. \begin{itemize} \item The near-BPS condition is not necessary to define the near-EVH limits. \item The near-EVH geometry is not of the AdS$_{D-2}$ black holes, but instead the black holes displaying structures of solutions to EMMD theories \cite{Lu:2013eoa} in $(D-2)$-dimensional manifold. \end{itemize}